INDONESIA

 Indicator Participation in the Patent Cooperation Treaty (PCT)

-Brazil is a party to the Patent Cooperation Treaty (PCT).
+Indonesia is a party to the Patent Cooperation Treaty (PCT).
+However, the country does not consider itself bound by Art.
+59 related to disputes.

 Coverage Horizontal